italohdc/italohdc.github.io/_posts/2017-09-24-multitouch-gestures-ubuntu-fusuma.md

 In your home directory, go to the folder ``~/.config`` and create the folder ``fusuma`` inside of it.
 Now you must create a file ``config.yml``, in which you will declare the shortcuts and gestures you want.
 After some tests, I found a group of gesture configurations that best switched for me and had a fluid, yet precise, movements.
 These are best setup I've found for ``config.yml``:

-> The folder path must be all in lower case, as it is case sensitive (thanks Paulo Felipe for pointing it out).
+> The folder path must be all in lower case, as it is case sensitive.

 ### For Unity: